-Under Innate's agreement with Sanofi, Sanofi is responsible for the development, manufacturing and commercialization of products resulting from the research collaboration.
-Innate is eligible to receive payments of up to \notin 400.0 million primarily upon the achievement of development and commercial milestone as well as royalties ranging from a mid to high single-digit percentage on net sales.
+Under the terms of the original license agreement, Sanofi is responsible for the development, manufacturing and commercialization of products resulting from the research collaboration.
+Innate Pharma will be eligible to up to €400m in development and commercial milestone payments as well as royalties on net sales for 2 targets.
+To date, for CD123 program, €10m milestone payments to Innate have been announced.